limdauto/limdauto.github.io/posts/2015-11-28-coursera-big-data-review.markdown

 ---
 title: Halfway Review of Coursera Big Data Analytics Specialization
+tags: coursera, big data
 ---

 I always try my best to stay away from public rant because it is the least effective form of communication.
 But this one deserves it.

 I have always LOVED Coursera.
 My very first MOOC experience was with the second iteration of Introduction to Functional Programming in Scala a few years back.
 What a treat!
 Taught by Martin Odersky himself and moderated by a tech lead at Typesafe, it was the pinnacle of online education: good content, vibrant community and very on-point guidance in the form of solid exercises as well as engaging forum discussions.
 Over the years, I have audited quite a few more courses offered by the company's partners, all with overwhelmingly positive experience.
-So this is not about Coursera; this is about their new Big Data specialization.
+So this is not about Coursera; this is about their new [Big Data specialization](https://www.coursera.org/specializations/big-data).

 I am genuinely interested in this specialization because of the Graph Analytics in Big Data course for which I am having immediate need.
 Given that this program is designed by the Super Computing center at UCSD and marketed as "hands-on, practical", I was justifiably having high expectations, especially for exciting real-world giant-scale data examples.
 Maybe I shouldn't have because it makes the disappointment a lot worse.